Maisha Colter, Chief Executive Officer

 LeJoi Toliver, Managing Attorney for Fort Bend County Office

 Allison Guerra, Interim Director of Battering Intervention and Prevention

-Through her passion for social change, Allison has risen through the ranks of AVDA’s Battering Intervention and Prevention Program.
+Through her passion for social change, Allison has risen through the ranks of AVDA’s Battering Intervention and Prevention Program (BIPP).
 She began work at AVDA in 2016 as the part-time BIPP Program Assistant.
 She immediately expressed interest in group facilitation and began to assist in the Spanish BIPP groups.
 Eventually she became full-time staff, and while working, she obtained her bachelor’s degree in psychology and masters of education in counseling and development.
-Currently, she is studying to become a Licensed Professional Counselor Associate.
+She recently became a Licensed Professional Counselor Associate.

 Brenda Estrada, Director of Advocacy Services

 Brenda Estrada joined AVDA in June of 2014 after having served her community as a social worker for about six years.
 She began assisting victims directly as a Bilingual Client Advocate.
 She continued to serve AVDA’s mission as an advocate until she became the Director of Advocacy Services in March of 2020.
 She received her Bachelor of Science from the University of Houston-Downtown.
 While an undergrad, she interned at the Office of the Mayor in Houston, Texas, where she assisted with proclamations of notable organizations and individuals in the community.
 Prior to AVDA, Brenda provided case management for various populations ranging from those who suffered from mental illness to those living with HIV.